Last Updated on

 This isn’t just limited to restaurants though – every industry can get involved:

 Customers want to feel special.
 Many companies collect customer data but then don’t use it to enhance the customer experience and drive loyalty.
-A rookie mistake when the technology is out there to do it for you.
+A rookie mistake really, when the technology is out there to do it for you.

 - MailChimp – Allows you to send highly personalised e-mails to customer segments, increasing the click through rate and conversion rate of e-mails.
 Personalised e-mails deliver six times higher transaction rates than generic ones.
 Following segmentation and personalisation, clothing retailer, Johnny Cupcakes, reported a 42% increase in click through, a 123% increase in conversion and a massive 141% increase in revenue per e-mail campaign.